Anomalous Hall effect from nonlinear magnetoelectric coupling: Results and discussion

-By similar procedures, we perform symmetry analysis on the entire 122 MPGs, as detailed in Supplementary Note 2.
+By similar procedures, we perform symmetry analysis on the entire 122 MPGs, as detailed in Section II of SM.
 Among these MPGs, 32 type-II MPGs exhibit time-reversal symmetry $\hat{\mathcal{T}}$, which transforms $M_\alpha$ to $-M_\alpha$ ($\alpha=x,y,z$) and forbids the magnetization.
 Since electric field does not break $\hat{\mathcal{T}}$ symmetry, type-II MPGs do not host electric-field induced magnetization.
 We therefore omit the discussion on type-II MPGs.
 As for type-I and type-III MPGs, spontaneous and/or electric-field driven magnetization may be allowed by symmetry.
 Further, the occurrence of $M_x$, $M_y$, and $M_z$ implies $\sigma_{zy}$, $\sigma_{xz}$, and $\sigma_{yx}$ conductivities, respectively (see the previous section).
-In Table~\ref{tab:couplings}, we list the 90 type-I and type-III MPGs with respect to the spontaneous or electric-field driven anomalous Hall conductivity components, where components driven by null, uni-axial, bi-axial, or tri-axial electric field are marked by different color codes.\\
+In Table~\ref{tab:SymmetryBreaking}, we list the 90 type-I and type-III MPGs with respect to the spontaneous or electric-field driven anomalous Hall conductivity components.\\